pymor/pymor/docs/source/developer_docs.md

   CI images are tagged with either `main` or the corresponding git tag in GitLab's container registry.
   This will prevent these images from being removed during registry cleanup.
-  In particular, this guarantees that the images are available for the binder setups linked in the online documentation.

 ### GitHub Actions